aws-neuron/neuronx-distributed-training/docs/tutorials/hf_llama3_8B_SFT.rst

 The `neuron-top <https://awsdocs-neuron.readthedocs-hosted.com/en/latest/tools/neuron-sys-tools/neuron-top-user-guide.html>`_
 tool can be used to view useful information about NeuronCore utilization, vCPU and RAM utilization, and loaded graphs on a per-node basis.
-To use neuron-top during on ongoing training job, first SSH into one of your compute nodes from the head node (if using ParallelCluster), and then run ``neuron-top``:
+To use neuron-top during on ongoing training job, run ``neuron-top``:

 .. code-block:: bash